 - Queens FJC – The Queens FJC opened its doors on Tuesday, July 6th for appointments only.
 The QFJC is open on Tuesday and Thursdays during phase 2 of the FJC reopening plan.

-- Bronx FJC – The Bronx FJC will open its doors in early August for appointments only on Tuesday and Thursday.
+- Bronx FJC – The Bronx FJC will open its doors in August for appointments only on Tuesday and Thursday.
 The opening date is still to be determined.

 The EMPOWER Center remains open for virtual services and scheduled appointments only.
 To make an appointment, please call 212.238.4906.

 Before to the pandemic, Economic Empowerment Program (EEP) participants were expected to attend in-person classes at our confidential Manhattan office daily.
 Our computer labs, onsite childcare and prepaid MetroCards made this program accessible but for many, the commute added an extra layer of complexity to participants’ busy lives.
 The program was also especially challenging for those who did not have access to a computer or WiFi at home but wanted extra time to practice the skills they were building.
 The lock-down led Sanctuary to shift EEP online and provide participants with the necessary technology.
 Now, with generous support from Mobile Citizen for low-cost internet and long-term funding for laptops in the works, we plan to continue offering EEP as a hybrid of Zoom and in-person classes starting this fall.
 By providing program participants, and by extension their families, with technology to close the digital divide, greater flexibility, and the community that has always set EEP apart, we believe we can better support survivors on their professional journey.

 If you would like to learn more about our Fall 2021 Economic Empowerment Program, please email Info@sffny.org